abhisassy/Hand-Gesture/README.md

 > An IR Sensor

 </br>
-The </b>Dino Folder</b> contains a small snippet or example of how we use pyautogui and an Arduino Board and Ultrasonic Sensor to play the dino game on chrome.  </br>
+The </b>Dino Folder</b> contains a small snippet or example of how we use pyautogui and an Arduino Board and Ultrasonic Sensor to play the dino game on chrome.

 The Hand_gesture Folder coints the main .py and .ino file which implement the following functions:</br>
 > Switch on/off Gestures </br>
 > Switch between tabs </br>
-> Auto-Brightness adjustment
+> Auto-Brightness adjustment <br>
 > Vedio Playback functions : play,pause,rewind,forward, volume increse, volume decrease, enter fullscreen, exit (try these on Youtube)

 You can implement different gesture recognition and map it to system functions.</br>